 About Graduate Route to Licensure

 The Graduate Route to Licensure (GRL) Master of Education (M.Ed.) is a program designed for persons with a bachelor's degree in a science area who desire to become a secondary science teacher.
 This program provides students the opportunity to acquire all coursework needed for certification as a science teacher while also completing a Plan C Master of Education (M.Ed.) degree.
 Students in this program complete 39 semester credits of education courses, which include science teaching methods courses and a student teaching semester.
 In addition, students in this program are required to complete any additional courses required for certification in their specific science discipline.
-Students interested in learning more about the program can see the GRL Science Program of Study or contact an advisor.
+Students interested in learning more about the program can see the GRL Science Program of Study or contact the advisor.

-TEAL Advisors for GRL Students:
+TEAL Advisor for GRL Science:

 Bobbi Crabtree - 435-797-0383 (firstname.lastname@example.org)

-You may make an appointment with either advisor at: www.cehs.usu.edu/advising
+You may make an appointment at: www.cehs.usu.edu/advising